-Recent articles, videos and news stories.
+Recent articles, videos and news stories from around the world.

 Pathfinder is proud to support Melbourne based charity organisation, Blessing In Disguise, who recently celebrated the first graduation of students from their Tailoring College in Malawi, Africa.

 Based in Rastede, Germany, JUTEC GmbH has been a leader in heat protection products since 1987.
 Applications cover industries affected by contact or radiation heat ranging from 200°C to 3,000°C. Pathfinder cutting machines are helping JUTEC to realise global expansion.

 Pathfinder is launching a world first technology in 2019 that will change the way people will think about automated cutting!

 Pathfinder is a proud supporter of the new Advanced Manufacturing and Composites Centre at The Gordon TAFE